 Let’s meet in Schuman Square, better known as Schumanplein, the hub of the European quarter, a melting pot of languages and cultures.
 Walking along these streets, we will be struck by a multitude of diverse languages, spoken by people of every race from around the world.
 We will be in the central area of Brussels but, when you think about it, it is actually much more; we are in the middle of Europe.
 Right in front of us we see an imposing building: the Council of the European Union.
+It's easy to understand why so many people, workers or tourists, are looking for apartments in Schuman Square.

 Behind us is a park that at first glance seems endless.
 This is Jubelpark, or the Parc du Cinquantenaire, a “modest” city park of only 30 hectares.
 Inside, the first thing we notice is the horseshoe-shaped buildings.
 In 1880, King Leopold II ordered the construction of a vast edifice that could hold the national exhibition.
 The goal was to commemorate the 50th anniversary of Belgian independence.
 The arch of triumph, also known as the Arch of the Fiftieth, was built in 1905.
+Ha you ever wondered how it feels to wake in the morning watching the beautiful arc of triumph?
+Thanks to Halldis Apartments, now you can.
+Let's have a look at one of our most stunning apartments in Brussels.

 After our tour of the park, we find ourselves near the Station Merode at Avenue des Gaulois.
 After just a short walk we’ll see Rue des Francs on the left, and up ahead, we catch sight of the splendid Liberty-style Cauchie House.